tk3369/SASLib.jl/README.md

 ## Read Performance

-I would have expected Julia to be 10x faster than Python but depending on the characterisitc of the data file and target platform I am getting mixed results.
-Pandas uses Cython to speed up the core section of the code.

-When I have time I will publish some test results.
-I would also be happy to hear about your experience - feel free to create an issue with your performance test results.
+I don't have too much performance test results but initial comparison between SASLib.jl and Pandas on my Macbookk has been encouraging.
+In general, the Julia implementation is somewhere between 4x to 7x faster than the Python counterpart.
+See the perf\_results\_* folders for test results related to the version being published.

 ## Why another package?

 At first, I was just going to use ReadStat.
 However, ReadStat does not support reading files with compressed binary data.
-I could have chosen to contribute to that project instead but I would rather learn and code in Julia instead ;-)  The implementation in Pandas is fairly straightforward, making it a relatively easy porting project.
+I could have chosen to contribute to that project instead but I would rather learn and code in Julia  ;-)  The implementation in Pandas is fairly straightforward, making it a relatively easy porting project.

 ## Porting Notes